-You can use the Autocomplete Search to search and select tickets, customers, and resources.
+You can use the Autocomplete Search to search and select tickets, customers, resources, and engineers.
 The exact layout of the Autocomplete Search depends on the context where it is used.
 In addition, it depends on the individual configuration of your CM system how the results are displayed.
 The following two sections show examples of the Autocomplete Search.